stochastic-sisyphus/research/verification-reversal.md

 The inequality need not hold universally.
 It suffices that for a substantial class of “good enough” artifacts (the kind that clear immediate review, satisfy surface criteria, and raise no obvious flags) incremental production is easier than incremental verification.

+### 3.0 Scope Conditions: Where Verification Reversal Binds

+This paper is **not** claiming that verification is always expensive or always human-bound.
+The regime is defined by *artifact classes* where cheap automated verification **does not bind**.

+**Artifact classes where cheap automated verification often does *not* bind:**

+- **Open-ended analysis artifacts**: memos, forecasts, policy briefs, research notes, “exec-ready” narratives.
+- **Socio-technical decision artifacts**: requirements, incident retros, risk assessments, compliance narratives.
+- **Software artifacts beyond compile/test**: architecture changes, security properties, long-run maintainability, integration behavior, and “unknown unknown” failure modes.
+- **Measurement substrates**: dashboards, metrics pipelines, benchmark construction, and documentation that later become ground truth inputs.

+**Artifact classes where cheap automated verification *can* bind (limiting cases):**

+- Artifacts with **tight formal contracts** (types, proofs, model checking).
+- Artifacts with **high-coverage automated tests** and fast ground-truth feedback.
+- Low-volume, high-stakes domains with enforced audit gates.

+*Interpretation*: the forwarding equilibrium results below apply to the artifact classes in the first list.
+The “limitations” section later is not the first time this scope is stated—it is a model primitive.

 Once this binds broadly, verification undergoes a reclassification.
 In the old regime, verification capacity read as *capability*: the mark of a rigorous organization, a feature to advertise, a competitive advantage.
 In the new regime, verification reads as *overhead*: a cost center, a drag on velocity, a bottleneck to be optimized away.

 This reclassification follows from the incentive structure.
 When performance metrics reward throughput and the cost of verification is visible while the cost of *not* verifying remains latent, the rational actor prunes verification capacity.
 The organization that maintains robust checking loses to the organization that ships faster, until the forcing event that reprices the debt.

+### 3.2 Goodhart Linkage: Throughput as Target, Verification as Latent

+When **throughput metrics** (Y, velocity, tickets closed, artifacts shipped) become targets, they stop being useful measures of welfare-relevant productivity.

+Under verification reversal, verification quality (v) is typically **latent** and the remediation burden (R) is **lagged**.
+This induces a measurement-induced failure mode:

+- Managers optimize the observable: Y.
+- The system draws down the unobserved: v and verification skill.
+- The bill appears later: R (rework, incidents, reversions), and sometimes only at crisis.

+*Interpretation*: verification erosion is not only “mistakes happen.”
+It is a Goodhart-style collapse of the measurement regime under incentive pressure.

 ### 3.1 Verification Cost Non-Linearity